dereksonderegger/570_II/docs/01_Data_Summary.md

 # Summary Statistics and Graphing

-Boo.
 When confronted with a large amount of data, we seek to summarize the data into statistics that somehow capture the essence of the data with as few numbers as possible.
 Graphing the data has a similar goal... to reduce the data to an image that represents all the key aspects of the raw data.
 In short, we seek to simplify the data in order to understand the trends while not obscuring important structure.